-10.5.5 Survival of Termination of Development Agreement.
-Except as expressly provided in the next sentence, notwithstanding any other provision of this Development Agreement, to the extent, and for the period, necessary to implement the provisions hereof, this Section 10.5 shall survive termination of this Development Agreement pursuant to Section 2.4, Section 10.6, or Section 20 of this Development Agreement and remain enforceable and executory by the Parties notwithstanding termination of the remainder of this Development Agreement.
-Notwithstanding the previous sentence, in the event the City exercises its right to unilaterally terminate this Development Agreement pursuant to either Section 10.6 or Section 20 of this Development Agreement before Owner has Completed Construction of the required components of Phase One pursuant to Subsection 5.4.1(C) of this Development Agreement, the City shall be deemed to have waived all rights it may otherwise have pursuant to this Development Agreement to collect from Owner that portion, if any, of the Five Million Five Hundred Ninety-Seven Thousand Six Hundred Eighty Eight Dollars (\$5,597,688) in Public Park In-lieu Fees attributable to that portion of the 805th through 1,162nd residential units that Owner does not Develop, which are owed pursuant to Subsection 10.3.3(E)(ii), but which have not yet been paid, and Owner's obligation to pay nonrefundable guaranteed Public Park In-lieu Fees pursuant to Subsections 10.3.2 and 10.5.4 of this Development Agreement that are attributable to residential units Owner does not Develop shall be capped at Twelve Million Five Hundred Seventy One Thousand Three Hundred Forty Four Dollars (\$12,571,344) [\$15,636 per unit x 804 units = \$12,571,344].
+expressly provided in the next sentence, notwithstanding Notwithstanding any other provision of this Development Agreement to the contrary, to the extent, and for the period, necessary to implement the provisions hereof, this Section 10.5 shall survive termination of this Development Agreement pursuant to Section 2.4, Section 10.6, Section 18 and/or Section 2019 of this Development Agreement and remain enforceable and executory by the Parties notwithstanding termination of the remainder of this Development Agreement.
+Notwithstanding the previous sentence, in the event the City exercises its right to unilaterally terminate this Development Agreement pursuant to either Section 10.6 or Section 2018 and/or Section or Section 19 of this Development Agreement before Owner has Completed Construction of the required components of Phase One pursuant to Subsection 5.4.1(C) of this Development Agreement, the City shall be deemed to have waived all rights it may otherwise have pursuant to this Development Agreement to collect from Owner that portion, if any, of the Five Million Five Hundred Ninety-Seven Thousand Six Hundred Eighty Eight Dollars (\$5,597,688) in Public Park In-lieu Fees attributable to that portion of the 805th through 1,162nd residential units that Owner does not Develop, which are owed pursuant to Subsection 10.3.3(E)(ii), but which have not yet been paid, and Owner's obligation to pay nonrefundable guaranteed Public Park In-lieu Fees pursuant to Subsections 10.3.2 and 10.5.4 of this Development Agreement that are attributable to residential units Residential Units Owner does not Develop shall be capped at Twelve Million Five Hundred Seventy One Thousand Three Hundred Forty Four Dollars (\$12,571,344) [\$15,636 per unit x 804 units = \$12,571,344].